Lake Trasimeno: Castles

-There are castles all around Trasimeno, many in the center of small towns while others are isolated and in ruins.
-Castiglione del Lago, Passignano, Magione, Maggiore, and Polvese islands all have castles, while Zocco castle, Montali castle, and others are on hilltops.
+There are several castles all around the Trasimeno Lake, located in the Umbria region (central-northern Italy).
+Many castles are located in the center of small towns and in the hills overlooking the lake.
+Both of the beautiful main islands of the lake, as Isola Maggiore and Isola Polvese, are characterized by a castle.
+Castles are also present in Castiglione del Lago, Passignano sul Trasimeno, Magione where is the majestic castle of the knights of Malta.
+Other castles, such as Zocco castle, Montali castle, and others are on hilltops and sometimes in ruins.

-The Guglielmi castle in Maggiore Isle was built in the late 19th century on the foundation of an old Franciscan church, and for many years was a popular place in the Trasimeno area.
+The Guglielmi castle on the Isola Maggiore was built in the late 19th century on the foundation of an old Franciscan convent, including church and bell tower.
 Until 1998 it was still visitable, then it was closed because the structure became dangerously unstable.
-It is now being restored by a new proprietor, but the work is far from completed.
+It is now being restored by a new owner, but the restoration work has not yet been completed.

 Between Monte del Lago and S.Feliciano is Zocco castle, ruined for decades.
 It is privately owned but unmaintained.
 It is one of the biggest castles of the area and the only one that, inside its sandstone walls, has a still untouched medieval keep.
 Some years ago it was probably inhabited, as there is a building fitted with a TV antenna, but now its only entry is closed.
 The best-preserved parts are the eastern and the southern walls, increasingly endangered because the wall's faults are enlarging.
 The rest of the walls are mostly demolished or have fallen down.
 One of the southern towers has two enormous cracks in the middle.

 The Vernazzano leaning tower (N43 13.210 E12 06.084), around 20 m in height, leans like the famous Leaning Tower of Pisa.
 This unique remnant of an ancient castle was built before 1089, when the Marchiones family donated the whole castle to the monastery of Città di Castello.
 In 1202, it fell under control of Perugia and this city gained control of Northern Trasimeno.
 It was built on M.te Castiglione, near two rivers.
 The castle and the surrounding settlement at Vernazzano, were damaged by wars in 15th century and two centuries later, by a strong earthquake and after-shocks.
 Erosion of the foundations by water caused the tower to lean in the 18th century.
 Vernazzano was rebuilt in the valley, away from this site, which had been effective for territorial control but was less well-suited for living in.
 The Leaning Tower has therefore been abandoned for almost 300 years.
 To avoid its collapse, a steel reinforcement was recently added, with plates and wires as thick as 2 to 3 cm.
 The Tower is not well known, being located away from the main streets.
 It is visible from far away, but not easily accessible.